Light Rail Transit

 Equity Impacts

-The Equity Analysis Rail Transit is complex because it depends on the type of service provided and the perspective used for (Litman, 2005).
+The Equity Analysis Rail Transit is complex because it depends on the type of service provided and the perspective used.
 LRT services tends to be costly to provide because it is designed to provide a high quality service to attract discretionary riders on congested corridors and so requires high public subsidies per unit of capacity.
 It tends to benefit higher-income commuters compared with conventional bus transit.
 As a result, critics sometimes argue that Rail Transit is regressive.
 However, many light rail systems are heavily used by lower-income residents, and rail transit funding often substitutes for highway rather than bus expenditures.
 As a result, Light Rail investments are often less regressive than highway improvements on the same corridor, when all Costs are considered (including roadway capacity, parking facilities, external costs imposed on other road users and urban neighborhoods).
 To the degree that Rail Transit provides a catalyst for more accessible land use, more diverse transport systems, and less stigma associated with transit use, it benefits transportation disadvantaged people, increases Affordability, and provides Basic Mobility.

 Table 5 Equity Summary